 SUPPORT.
-Table 7 presents the average revenue in the early rounds (1-5) and over all thirty rounds for each session in each treatment.
+Table 8 presents the average revenue in the early rounds (1-5) and over all thirty rounds for each session in each treatment.
 The last two columns report the alternative hypotheses and results of the one-tailed permutation tests for the effects of auction mechanisms and information conditions.
 The last two rows report the same information for the effects of auctioneers.

-Part 1 (a) of Result 7 is consistent with theory.
+Result 6 is consistent with theory.
 The Revenue Equivalence Theorem states that, without ambiguity and with risk neutrality, FPA and SPA generate the same expected revenue.
-With risk aversion, bidders bid more in the FPA but not in the SPA; therefore, the FPA generates more revenue than the SPA.
+With risk aversion, bidders bid more in the FPA but not in the SPA; therefore, we obtain the usual result that FPA generates more revenue than the SPA.
+This results also holds when ambiguity is introduced.
+When, in addition, active auctioneers are introduced, the revenue dominance of the first price auction disappears.